HSBNE-Archive/Policy/Rules/Rules.md

         be waived due to financial hardship as per rule 8 subrule (3) or (4)
-    5. If, after considering all representations made by the member, the management committee decides to terminate the membership, the secretary of the committee must give the member a written notice of the decision.
+    5. If, after considering all representations made by the member, the management committee decides to terminate the membership, the secretary of the committee must give the member a written notice of the decision, and must notify the general membership via the official communications medium of the association.

 11. #### Appeal against rejection or termination of membership

-    1. A person whose application for membership has been rejected, or whose membership has been terminated, may give the secretary written notice of the persons intention to appeal against the decision.
+    1. A person whose application for membership has been rejected, or whose membership has been terminated, must give the general membership written notice of the persons intention to appeal against the decision.
-    2. A notice of intention to appeal must be given to the secretary within 1 month after the person receives written notice of the decision.
+    2. A notice of intention to appeal must be given within 7 days after the person receives written notice of the decision.
-    3. If the secretary receives a notice of intention to appeal, the secretary must, within 1 month after receiving the notice, call a general meeting to decide the appeal.
+    3. If the secretary receives a notice of intention to appeal via a public announcement, the secretary must, within 7 days after receiving the notice, call a general meeting to decide the appeal.

 12. #### General meeting to decide appeal

-    1. The general meeting to decide an appeal must be held within 4 weeks after the secretary receives the notice of intention to appeal.
+    1. The general meeting to decide an appeal must be held within 5 weeks after the secretary receives the notice of intention to appeal.
     2. At the meeting, the applicant must be given a full and fair opportunity to show why the application should not be rejected or the membership